Irish Workers' Party (1926): Dissolution

 Due to mounting pressures from the Communist International to disband and accept the Irish Worker League (IWL) as the primary party of Ireland, the WPI lost all of its momentum.
 Although by a majority vote the WPI refused to accept Moscow's proposition, Rody Connolly resigned as executive since he did not wish to go against the wishes of the guiding movement in Moscow.
-Remaining members would contiune to have squables with Jim Larkin and the IWL until dissolving the party at the end of 1927.
+Remaining members would continue to have squabbles with Jim Larkin and the IWL until dissolving the party at the end of 1927.
 Many of the members (like Connolly) ended up joining the Irish Labour Party, others migrated back to the IWL and many others featured in other left wing, socialist and communist movements and parties, such as the Republican Congress.